-- (1) In general.
+(1) Individuals.
 Once an individual chooses to aggregate two or more trades or businesses, the individual must consistently report the aggregated trades or businesses in all subsequent taxable years.
-However, an individual may add a newly created or newly acquired (including through non-recognition transfers) trade or business to an existing aggregated trade or business if the requirements of paragraph (b)(1) of this section are satisfied.
-In a subsequent year, if there is a change in facts and circumstances such that an individual's prior aggregation of trades or businesses no longer qualifies for aggregation under the rules of this section, then the trades or businesses will no longer be aggregated within the meaning of this section, and the individual must reapply the rules in paragraph (b)(1) of this section to determine a new permissible aggregation (if any). - (2) Individual disclosure. - (i) Required annual disclosure.
-For each taxable year, individuals must attach a statement to their returns identifying each trade or business aggregated under paragraph (b)(1) of this section.
-The statement must contain - - (A) A description of each trade or business; - (B) The name and EIN of each entity in which a trade or business is operated; - (C) Information identifying any trade or business that was formed, ceased operations, was acquired, or was disposed of during the taxable year; and - (D) Such other information as the Commissioner may require in forms, instructions, or other published guidance.
+A failure to aggregate will not be considered to be an aggregation for purposes of this rule.
+An individual that fails to aggregate may not aggregate trades or businesses on an amended return (other than an amended return for the 2018 taxable year).
+However, an individual may add a newly created or newly acquired (including through non-recognition transfers) trade or business to an existing aggregated trade or business (including the aggregated trade or business of an RPE) if the requirements of paragraph (b)(1) of this section are satisfied.
+In a subsequent year, if there is a significant change in facts and circumstances such that an individual's prior aggregation of trades or businesses no longer qualifies for aggregation under the rules of this section, then the trades or businesses will no longer be aggregated within the meaning of this section, and the individual must reapply the rules in paragraph (b)(1) of this section to determine a new permissible aggregation (if any).
+An individual also must report aggregated trades or businesses of an RPE in which the individual holds a direct or indirect interest.